How To Stencil on Wood [The Ultimate Guide & Video, 2023]

 Initially, I used one that worked great at first but when I reused my stencil, the spray gunked up my stencil and I couldn’t remove it even with mineral spirits.

 So, using the right stencil adhesive will ensure that your stencil sticks to the surface and you can reuse the stencil over and over.
-My favorite is this one: Repositional Stencil Adhesive (see the current price here).

 When you are ready to place your stencil on the wood, spray a light coat of spray onto the underside of the stencil keeping the can about 12 inches away.
 Be sure to spray your stencil over the sink or a trash bag as I do in the video.